 getColumnByName :: CSV -> String -> Maybe [String]

-Since each type of CSV takes a different index type we need two different functions in order to do effectively the same thing; let's see the implementations:
+Since each type of CSV takes a different index type we need a different function for each of the index types.
+Let's implement them!

 -- A safe indexing function to get elements by index.